A land transfer tax is a provincial or municipal tax levied when someone purchases a property.

 Some parts of Canada, such as Toronto, Ontario, charge both a provincial and a municipal land transfer tax.
 Albeit, they are an exception.

-Land transfer tax is typically assessed on the amount paid for the property plus the amounts remaining on any mortgage or debt assumed as part of the purchase.
+A land transfer tax is typically assessed on the amount paid for the property plus the amounts remaining on any mortgage or debt assumed as part of the purchase.

 The provinces of Ontario, Quebec, British Columbia, Manitoba, Nova Scotia, New Brunswick, and Prince Edward Island levy a land transfer tax, also known as property transfer tax.